Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/util.md

 ### Return Values
 This function does not return anything.

+## `pullEvent(): string, table`
+Returns the next event from the event queue.
+This is intended to make it more clear when events are being pulled, and also has the benefit of supporting libsystem-craftos better.

+### Arguments
+This function does not take any arguments.

+### Return Values
+This function may return the following values:
+1. The event pulled
+2. The parameters for the event

 ## `filterEvent(...: string): string, table`
 Waits until an event of the specified type(s) occurs.